How to Plant and Grow Romanesco Broccoli

 Let’s just get this out of the way first: Romanesco broccoli isn’t actually a variety of broccoli at all.

-Some people call it “Roman cauliflower,” but is it cauliflower, my friends?
-Nope.
-It’s not cauliflower either, it’s not broccoli, and it’s not cabbage, and because of this, some people simply call it “Romanesco.”
+Some people call it “Roman cauliflower,” but it’s not cauliflower either, it’s not broccoli, and it’s not cabbage, and because of this, it is usually referred to as “Romanesco.”

 A close up horizontal image of a head of Romanesco broccoli pictured on a soft focus background.

-Basically, this plant is a Brassica variety that was first cultivated via selective breeding sometime in or before the 15th century in Rome, Italy.
-Hence the name, “Romanesco.”
+This plant is a Brassica variety that was first cultivated via selective breeding sometime in or before the 15th century in Rome, Italy.
+Hence the name, Romanesco.

 It’s most closely related to other members of the Botrytis Group: cauliflower, and a cross between cauliflower and broccoli called “broccoflower.”